 This file will be kept separately from the main pupil file and will be held securely only to be accessed by appropriately trained DSL's.

-The main file, open to staff, will have a marker to signify that a separate safeguarding file exists for that child so that all staff coming into contact with that child are aware that an additional vulnerability exists.
+All staff will be made aware of children who have a safeguarding file or who are open to social care due to safeguarding concerns.